The Upholstery Bureau wants you to enjoy your course and your time in the workshop. If you have some questions, let me answer a few here.

 Chelsea Harbour offers loads of high end designer fabrics and often you can buy without pre-ordering.

-There is also the Designers Guild Shop in the Kings Road, John Lewis Brent Cross, Peter Jones Sloane Square.
+There is also the Designers Guild Shop in the Kings Road, John Lewis Brent Cross, Peter Jones Sloane Square and Liberty in Great Marlborough Street.

 Are there any other costs?